Category: Physiology

 https://www.webmd.com/a-to-z-guides/altitude-sickness

-Vitamin D plays an important role in keeping your immune system in tip-top shape by boosting immune cells’ production of pathogen-fighting proteins.
-When you don’t absorb enough sunlight, you may experience a weakened immune system and become more susceptible to getting the flu, cold or other infections.
+Vitamin D helps your immune system produce proteins that fight pathogens.
+Without enough sunlight, you may experience a weakened immune system and become more susceptible to getting the flu, cold or other infections.

-Sunlight may be responsible for increasing the brain’s production of serotonin, the hormone associated with producing a sense of calm and boosting your mood.
-Without sunlight, your serotonin levels may dip, which could trigger a state of fatigue even when you’ve received an adequate amount of sleep.
+Sunlight can boost serotonin levels in the brain, creating a sense of calm and boosting your mood.
+Without sunlight, your energy levels may dip, triggering drowsiness even when you’ve received an adequate amount of sleep.

-If you live in an environment where the sun is in short supply during those frigid winter months, you might be all too familiar with the winter blues.
-But did you know that the sun may be partially to blame for those feelings of depression or mood changes?
-The decrease in sunlight during winter months can impact your internal clock — also known as circadian rhythm — which can disrupt your sleep schedule and lead to feelings of depression.
+Yes, the sun (or lack thereof) may be partially to blame for those seasonal mood changes.
+The decrease in sunlight during winter months can impact your internal clock — also known as circadian rhythm — which may disrupt your sleep schedule and lead to feelings of depression.

 How Much Sun Is Enough?